 The result of groundwater quality sampling is presented in Table 2-5.
-The result of analysis shows that all stations except GW5 have Oil and Grease that exceeds the WQG of 1 mg/L for Class A. All other parameters are within the WQG.
+The result of analysis shows that all stations except GW4 have Oil and Grease that exceeds the WQG of 1 mg/L for Class A. Fecal coliform results also exceeds the WQG.
+All other parameters are within the WQG.
 The result of analysis is presented in Annex 8.